tototuo/UnrealEngine-UpdateTracker/README.en.md

 -   **Automatic Execution:** The workflow runs automatically on the configured schedule (defaults to daily at 23:00 UTC / 8:00 AM JST).
 -   **Manual Execution:** You can also run it manually by going to the repository's `Actions` tab, selecting the `Unreal Engine Update Tracker` workflow, and clicking the `Run workflow` button. **Note: Manual execution is restricted to repository administrators.**
+    -   **Report Language:** Enter the language for the report (e.g., `English`, `Japanese`).
+Default: `Japanese`.
+    -   **Commit Scan Limit:** Specify the number of recent commits to scan for manual runs (default: last 24 hours).
-    -   **Discussion Category:** You can specify the target discussion category name at runtime (default: `Daily Reports`).
+    -   **Discussion Category:** The name of the Discussion category to post the report to.
+Default: `Daily Reports`.
-    -   **Gemini Model:** You can temporarily specify the Gemini model name to use for analysis.
+    -   **Gemini Model:** The name of the AI model to use for analysis.
+Default: `gemini-2.5-pro`.

--   **Changing the Default Model:** If you want to change the default model used for scheduled runs, you only need to edit one line in the `.github/workflows/main.yml` file.
-    ```yaml
-    # .github/workflows/main.yml

-    jobs:
-      run-update-check:
-        runs-on: ubuntu-latest
-        env:
-          DEFAULT_GEMINI_MODEL: 'gemini-2.5-pro' # <-- Change the default model here
-    ```
+-   **Changing Default Values:**
+    You can change the default values for scheduled and manual runs by setting repository **Variables**.
+Go to `Settings` > `Secrets and variables` > `Actions`, and from the `Variables` tab, set the following:
+    -   `REPORT_LANGUAGE`: The default report language (e.g., `English`).
+    -   `DISCUSSION_CATEGORY`: The default category for posts (e.g., `Announcements`).
+    -   `GEMINI_MODEL`: The default AI model to use (e.g., `gemini-2.5-pro`).

+## 🎨 Customization

+### Changing the Report Format

+The output format, including the report's categories, summary style, and overall structure, is determined by the instructions (prompt) given to the AI.

+If you want to change the format, such as requesting more detailed reports or emphasizing specific information, you can directly edit the `prompts/report_prompt.md` file at the root of the repository.
+By modifying this file, you can customize the AI's behavior without touching any Python code.

 ## 📝 License and Important Notices